williammw/speech-to-text2-api/README.md

 1. Navigate to `http://localhost:5000` in your web browser.
 2. Click the "Choose a file" button and select an MP3 audio file to upload.
 3. Click the "Transcribe" button to start the transcription process.
-4. Wait for the transcription to complete.
+4. Wait for the transcription to comp`lete.
 5. Click the "Download transcription" link to download the text file.

 ## License